I’ll admit, I’ve fallen off the wagon.

 I may blame it on shorter days, or the fact I am trying to have earlier nights; or that after I have worked, cooked, cleaned and read a few chapters, I’m just not in the mood.

-This causes me a bit of a problem - because I’m not sure what else what else I am meant to do with my life.
+This causes me a bit of a problem - because I’m not sure what else I am meant to do with my life.
 I work, but I only do that to fund my writing life.
 I read, but that’s not producing anything.
 I go to museums and theatres, I drink with friends and eat with family - but without writing I feel I am doing nothing.
 I start to wonder if I am just a burden on our fragile natural resources and London’s limited cheap(er) living space.

 Samuel Johnson himself went through great swathes of his life without writing anything, sometimes for years at a time, and he produced a body of work that could be described as ‘not too shabby’.